 I'm a 48-year old faculty member at the University of Edinburgh business school.
 In my own time, I work as a marketing consultant and market researcher for commercial clients.
 I occasionally still work as a career coach for professionals and graduate students wanting to succeed in the UK, although that's work I am moving away from.

-I'm happy to live in a book-filled, three-bedroom apartment in a heritage preserved building, on a cobbled street in a safe and family-friendly corner of Edinburgh's New Town.
+I'm happy to live in a book-filled, two-bedroom apartment in a safe and family-friendly corner of Edinburgh.

-See below for more information on the sort of help I am looking for in the first four months of 2017.
-In April, I'll move to a new apartment, and have been lucky enough that my current volunteer wants to stay through to the summer.
+See below for more information on the sort of help I am looking for in September and November 2017.
+I'm in the middle of moving to a new apartment, and have been lucky enough that my current volunteer wants to stay through to the summer.

 Help with Computers / internet